dahliaOS/pangolin_desktop/.github/README.md

 ## Build Pangolin Desktop

-If you're interested in building Pangolin, you can refer to [Build Pangolin Desktop](https://github.com/dahlia-os/pangolin-desktop/wiki/Build-Pangolin-Desktop)
+If you're interested in building Pangolin, you can refer to [Building and Running Pangolin](https://github.com/dahlia-os/pangolin-desktop/wiki/Building-and-Running-Pangolin)

 ## Contribute